JuliaRegistries/RegistryCI.jl/README.md

 The [General](https://github.com/JuliaRegistries/General) registry uses RegistryCI.

-However, you can also use RegistryCI for your own package registry.
+You can also use RegistryCI for your own package registry.